Insurance Careers Tips

 Established in 2008, Brightway Insurance had its 200th franchise location open in 2020.
 Brightway Insurance is a franchisor, and as such, there are a few strings attached to running a Brightway insurance agency like getting a professional office space or a retail space location.

 Renegade, which got its start in 2018 has been breaking barriers and growing rapidly to occupy the insurance market share.
-With no retail requirements, it has enabled independent insurance agents to start their business at a low investment.
+It has enabled independent insurance agents to start their business easily through a lucrative yet low risk opportunity like franchise.
+They offer high commission splits with an affordable entry into the insurance franchise world.
+Learn more about Renegade Insurance franchise, here.

 Both agencies provide back-office support to agents, as well as benefits like training.
-Both agencies earn from commission splits.
-Additionally, Brightway also earns from franchise fees, and Renegade charges additional onboarding and monthly fees to agents.
+Both agencies earn from commission splits and franchise fees.

 Learn More>>